Fizmath/Docker-opencv-GPU-RTX_30/README.md

 ## How to build :

-Unlike the [older repo](https://github.com/Fizmath/Docker-opencv-GPU) there is no pre-built container in the DockerHub so you should build it in your local mcachine.
+Unlike the [older repo](https://github.com/Fizmath/Docker-opencv-GPU) there is no pre-built container in the Docker Hub so you should build it in your local mcachine.
 Since it is a single arch build i.e sm_86, it builds faster about 15 minutes with 16 core CPU.
 Open your CMD in  the folder where you have the [Dockerfile](Dockerfile) then run this command :

 ```bash